 Bags4Good was created to combat single use plastic bags, offering an alternative that is economically viable and reusable.

-The bags are also used as a mechanism to raise funds for environmental and social causes by offering the consumer a way to champion a cause by buying a bag.
+Our Carry-A-Cause bags are used as a mechanism to raise funds for environmental and social causes by offering the consumer a way to champion a cause by buying a bag.

 The primary drivers of sustainability – commerce, community, culture and conservation, are inextricably linked.
 Bags4Good works at the intersection where the objectives, interventions and outcomes are discussed as a business, and where commerce and consumers invest with the idea of being able to see the change.
 While compassion is the starting point of most intervention processes, innovation and intelligence need to follow, or a ‘feel good’ feeling and very little real change will result.